blaisco/bookmark-manager-for-pinboard/README.md

 A web app for your [Pinboard bookmarks](http://www.pinboard.in) that combines Chrome's Bookmark Manager with Gmail's Labels.

+## Live demo

+A live demo is available at [bookmarks.scottblaine.com](http://bookmarks.scottblaine.com/).

 ## Run it!

 It's a simple rack app.
 Get up and running with: